rmerletti/rmerletti.github.io/lisin/projects.en.md

 <span class="label label-default">Compagnia di San Paolo</span>
 <span class="label label-default">Associazione Italiana Fisioterapisti</span>

-## Progetto COMES - Controllo Motorio ed Elettromiografia di Superficie: Sviluppo di Modelli e Strumenti Didattici (COMES, 2018)
+## COMES Projects - Motor control and surface electromyography: Development of models and teaching tools (COMES, 2018)

 <img style="float: left; padding: 10px; border: 1px solid #000; margin: 10px 20px 10px 10px;" src="/assets/img/progetto_comes_pic.png">

-**Obiettivi:** Rendere disponibile materiale didattico on-line realizzato per, e in collaborazione con, fisioterapisti e chinesiologi, su temi di biomeccanica e di sEMG.

-**Risultati:** Il materiale è strutturato in 10 moduli di 40-60 slides, contenenti animazioni e filmati.

-1. Fisica dei fenomeni meccanici elementari
-2. Elementi di biomeccanica
-3. Fisica dei fenomeni elettrici elementari
-4. Elementi di analisi dei segnali bioelettrici
-5. Elementi di neurofisiologia e meccanismi di generazione del segnale sEMG
-6. Il prelievo del segnale sEMG: modalità, criteri, errori comuni
-7. Parametri e variabili del segnale sEMG
-8. Le raccomandazioni europee e il loro aggiornamento,
+**Objectives:** To promote collaborations with physical therapists, kinesiologists and movement scientists for developing a package of teaching material, available on-line, on basic biomechanics and sEMG.

+**Results:** The material is structured in 10 modules each containing  40-60 slides, animations and movies.

+Table of contents:

+1. Physics of basic mechanical phenomena
+2. Basic biomechanics
+3. Physics of basic electrical phenomena
+4. Basic concepts of analysis and processing of bioelectric signals
+5. Basic concepts of neurophysiology and mechanisms of generation of the sEMG
+6. Detection of the  sEMG signal: correct modalities and common errors
+7. Parameters and variables of the sEMG signal
+8. European Recommendations and their updating
-9. Modelli matematici e simulazioni didattiche su computer di segnali sEMG
+9. Mathematical models and computer simulations of sEMG signals
-10. Esempi di registrazioni e interpretazioni del segnale sEMG.

-Materiale in preparazione.

-Data prevista di disponibilità in rete: fine 2018.
+10. Examples and recording and interpretation of sEMG signals.

-**Enti partecipanti:** LISIN-Politecnico di Torino, AIFI, SIF, Univ. of Birmingham (UK), Northwestern Univ.
+**Participating institutions** LISIN-Politecnico di Torino, AIFI, SIF, Univ. of Birmingham (UK), Northwestern Univ.
 (Chicago).

 <div style="clear: both; height: 2em"></div>